 Why Tours you ask?
 Well I’m again travelling solo on this trip, and I’ve found when doing so its best to travel via tour.
 The main advantage is you can enjoy the trip and let someone else deal with all the logistics.
 There is also the safety aspect, on a tour you are travelling with others and if you go missing someone will notice (I use the analogy of walking in the woods and breaking your leg… although now I just point to the movie 127 hours as a reason not to “go it alone” in unfamiliar locations). vs. travelling alone where no one really knows what you are up to on your adventures.
 So I’m leaning strongly in that direction for part of the trip.

-When travelling with others I tend to free-style trips where we decide in the moment where we want to go and what do we want to see.
+When travelling with others we tend to free-style trips where we decide in the moment where we want to go and what do we want to see.
 This method requires a bit more work (split between 2 or more people) but allows for changes in the plan to adjust on the fly which comes in handy when weather and outdoor activities are involved.
-My most outrageous free-style trip was with my younger brother and I travelled 2 weeks in Europe with little more than 3 flights booked and accommodation on the first and last day of the trip.
+My most outrageous free-style trip was with my younger brother and I traveled 2 weeks in Europe with little more than 3 flights booked and accommodation on the first and last day of the trip.
 We ended up backpacking / hostel across three countries.
 You can relive our adventure starting here.
 We will be freestyling the Southern England portion of the trip and the current plan is to See London/Brighton/Salibury and maybe squeeze in Bath.

-But back to this current adventure… Ireland.
-Well to put it mildly I am currently the only family member who hasn’t travelled to Ireland at some point and time.
+But back to this current planning… Ireland/Scotland.
+Well to put it mildly I am currently the only family member who hasn’t traveled to Ireland at some point and time.
 Similar to my Master Degree with me being the last one in the family to get an advance degree I though the symbolism would be fitting.
 Also the fact that I’ll likely not be travelling to this part of the world in the near future with sights on Thailand / Indonesia once I have some funds saved up from working at whatever new job I find… yes planning for the future.

 Besides those two destinations there is England, or London/Southern England to be perise.
 For that portion I’ll be visit my younger brother and bouncing back and forth to various day trip destinations that he is recommending to me; he lives there so I’m relying on his advice as he and his fiancee have been doing various weekend getaways.
 So locations like Brighton, Stonehenge, and some stuff in London are on the list to be negotiated in the coming weeks via Whatsapp.